ssherwood/spring-boot-jpa/README.md

 Sweet.
 This is pretty nice but how do we get the application to be able to create, read, update and delete Patients?

-# Step 3: Create a Repository
+# Step 3: Create a JPA Repository

 Create a package called `repositories` in the base package and create a `PatientRepository` Java interface class.